eMC - trusted, up to date and comprehensive information about medicines

 Paediatric population

-The safety and efficacy of Lucentis in children and adolescents below 18 years of age have not been established.
-No data are available.
+The safety and efficacy of Lucentis in children and adolescents below 18 years of age for indications other than retinopathy of prematurity have not been established.
+Available data in adolescent patients aged 12 to 17 years with visual impairment due to CNV are described in section 5.1 but no recommendation on a posology can be made.

 Method of administration